Skip to content

 • PHP: 8.1 or higher

-Follow these steps to install, configure, and test LaradminLTE in your Laravel application:
+Follow these steps to install LaradminLTE in your Laravel application:

 1. Install the Package